 Authors Irene Etzkorn and Alan Siegel of Simple: Conquering the Crisis of Complexity highlight Steve Jobs as a champion of simplicity.
 “While other companies complicated their gadgets with proliferating bells and whistles, Apple succeeded by anticipating users’ needs through streamlining and paring down — one button replacing three, and easy-to-understand icons in place of techie jargon.”

 Want to find your edge in a competitive market?
-Apply a common sense simplistic approach to your work because it truly trumps complexity.
+Apply common sense to your work because it honestly trumps complexity.